rootvc/cli-website/README.md

 Special thanks to [Jerry Neumann](https://www.linkedin.com/in/jerryneumann/) at [Neu Venture Capital](https://neuvc.com/) for the inspiration for this website concept.

+Thanks to the team at [divshot](https://www.divshot.com) for the awesome and hilarious [Geocities Bootstrap Theme](https://github.com/divshot/geo-bootstrap).

 _aut viam inveniam aut faciam_